Last Updated on January 6, 2023 by James Wilson

 Whilst there are plenty of sites built with SquareSpace, I decided to sign up for them to give you a real view of their features so you can decide whether they are right for you.

 My reviews are always 100% honest and aim to give you an overview of their usability, features, tools, customer support, designs, pricing, and pros and cons.

 SquareSpace Vs WordPress – A comparison of SquareSpace and WordPress, outlining the key differences between the platforms

-SquareSpace Offer Codes – Unmissable offer codes for SquareSpace in 2020
+SquareSpace Offer Codes – Unmissable offer codes for SquareSpace

 SquareSpace Pricing Explained – An in-depth look at SquareSpace’s pricing to suit every budget